nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 - 2b.
+Editing the endpoint results in a duplicate

+  - 2b1. imPoster shows a message informing the user that the desired endpoint already exist

+    Use case resumes at step 1.

+- 2c.
 The given index is invalid

-  - 2b1. imPoster shows an error message to the user
+  - 2c1. imPoster shows an error message to the user

     Use case resumes at step 2.